 Our Equities Offshore that consists of fourth revolution shares and unit trusts like Tesla of Elon Musk that sometimes grow exceptionally well like during 2020 with 743% but can also go badly negative like the -11.36% for January and the -7.08% for February, is for younger clients for the longer term as it is a buy and hold fund where we do not try to time the markets.
 We manage quite a range of shares like Amazon, Shopify, Visa, Berkshire of Warren Buffet, but also offshore unit trust funds that invest in these fourth revolution shares, like BNP Paribas and JP Morgan.

-We have shown above the historical growth of Equities Offshore with current funds since August 2021 because of the same reasons as mentioned in par 8 above.
+Above, we have shown the potential growth of Equities Offshore with current funds since August 2021 because of the same reasons as mentioned in par 8 above.
 The real Equities Offshore FoF has a short history which started only the 1 January 2021 with a CAR over that period of -4.81% nett of fees in USD.